ctsit/redcap_external_module_development_guide/README.md

 ## Sharing

-All of the content for this web site is available under the Apache 2.0.
+All of the content for this web site is available under the Apache 2.0 License.
 See [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0) for more details.

 ## Site Development